freymend/quizdroid/README.md

 # quizdroid

 An application that will allow users to take multiple-choice quizzers
-- now we will write the code to check the questions periodically, store the data, and allow for preferences
+- now we will download the topics and questions from a server

 ## Tasks

-Refactor the `TopicRepository` to read a `JSON` file (data/questions.json) to use as the source of the `Topics` and `Questions`.
-Use a hard-coded file (available at <http://tednewardsandbox.site44.com/questions.json>) pushed to the device with adb for now; do **NOT** include it as part of the application's "assets", as a future version will be replacing the file after the application has been deployed.

-The application should provide a `Preferences` action bar item that brings up a `Preferences` activity containing the application's configurable settings: `URL` to use for question data, and how often to check for new downloads measured in minutes.
-If a download is currently underway, these settings should not take effect until the next download starts.
+The application should create background operation (Thread, AlaramManager, or Service) that will (eventually) attempt to download a JSON file containing the questions from the server every "N" minutes/hours.
+For now, pop a Toast message displaying the URL that will eventually be hit.
+Make sure this URL is what's defined in the Preferences.

+The background operation should now attempt to download the JSON file specific in the Preferences URL.
+Save this data to a local file as questions.json.
+Make sure this file always remains in a good state -- if the download fails or is interrupted, the previous file should remain in place.

+If I am currently offline (in Airplane mode or in a no-bars area) the application should display a message telling me I have no access to the Internet.
+If I am in airplane mode, it should ask if I want to turn airplane mode off and take me to the settings activity to do sho.
+If I simply have no signal, it should just punt gracefully with a nice error message.

+If the download of the questions fails, the application should tell me and ask if I want to retry or quit the application and try again later.

 ## Grading

-repo should be called `quizdroid` on branch `storage`
+repo should be called `quizdroid` on branch `network`

 repo should contain all necessary build artifacts

 ### Grading (5pts)

-- 3 pts: `TopicRepostiroy` pulls all data from a JSON file
+- 2 pts: file is downloaded
-- 2 pts: Preferences displays configuration
+- 2 pts: detect network signal/online access and display message if necessary
+- 1 pt: display retry dialog

 ### Extra Credit (2pts):

-Use a custom JSON file of your own questions; if you do this, submit screenshots using your questions.
-Include the URL at which your JSON file can be found (it must be internet-accessible) so we can verify it.
-It must match the structure/format of the example
+provide some kind of notification to the user that downloading the json file is being attempted (1pt)

+..and when it is completed, display the success result (succeeded/failed) (1pt)